12 Quick but Essential Tips for Disney on Ice with Kids

 Dimmed, dramatic lighting, special effects, and even fire add excitement and drama to a Disney on Ice show.
 To add to the fun, Disney offers plenty of light-up electronic doodads for sale.

-If your kids are like mine, they'll beg throughout the event to purchase some sort of glowing toy.
-To avoid spending tons of cash, it is a good idea to pack your own magic.
+If your kids are like mine, they’ll beg throughout the event to purchase a glowing toy.
+To avoid spending tons of cash, it’s a good idea to pack your own magic instead.
+Buy affordable glow sticks, necklaces, and bracelets in advance and bring them to the show.

 5. Dress kids in Disney costumes.